DALLAS – Today in Aviation, the Lockheed L-188 Electra turboprop took its first flight in 1957, two months ahead of schedule.

-Tragically, three aircraft were then lost between February 1959 and March 1960.
+Tragically, three aircraft were lost between February 1959 and March 1960.
 Two of the accidents saw the aircraft break up in mid-air.

 It entered service with KLM (KL) in 1959.
-170 Electra’s would be built before production ended in 1961.
+Lockheed would build 170 Electra’s before production ended in 1961.

 Featured Image: American Airlines was the launch customer for the Lockheed L-188 Electra.
 Photo: National Air and Space Museum